 I have a confession to make: I cook a lot of chicken parts, hamburgers, etc. at a time and freeze most of them.
 Then I put them on a paper towel to absorb the grease when I microwave them.
-When I cook bacon, I put it on a paper towel, too.
+When I cook bacon, I use paper towels, too.
 Then I compost them.

 But in preparing for this article, I found recommendations to use rags and dish cloths instead of paper towels.
 Someone even recommended having a special dish towel just for bacon.
-Just be careful not to let them become too saturated with grease.
-It will eventually make its way into the sewer system and too much grease will do a lot of damage there.
+Just be careful not to let any of these substitutes become too saturated with grease.
+When you launder thems, the grease will eventually make its way into the sewer system and too much grease will do a lot of damage there.

 Napkins and hand drying